Recognizing Different Types of OER

 Searching an OER Repository can result in a faster and more productive search experience since the resources have been curated and organized into various categories including discipline, format, and open license.
 Many repositories have either peer reviews or a rating scale where users have shared their perception or experience with the resource.

-You can begin your search for OER on the Open-NYS website.
+You can begin your search for OER at SUNY’s OER website.
 The SUNY OER Services staff is always available to help you find and integrate OER into your work.

 You can also explore a vast list of OER Repositories and other search utilities on the Community College Consortium for Open Educational Resources site.